alexdoub/GithubPRChecker/README.md

 The project is designed with Dagger 2, RxJava & MVP paradigms.

+## Current Work In Progress ##
+I'm adding Room to the app for database support.
+TODO

 ## Overview & Notes ##

 The components are neatly separated to better facilitate expansion of the app.
 For example, we could add a new sections to the app representing different parts of Github, or there could be a settings section where you could select a User and/or Repo.